On Saturday, 21 March 2020, The MOTAT Society held another of our successful Society Excursions. This time we took to the water...

 Since we were facing the rumours of a National Lockdown we felt fortunate to be able to venture out on the Kaipara Harbour for a scenic and historical tour aboard the veteran voyager “Kewpie Too”.
 I say fortunate because we embarked under COVID-19 Alert Level 1 cautions and disembarked under COVID-19 Alert Level 2 restrictions.
 Understandably numbers were reduced due to health concerns for some of our older members, nevertheless 10 hardy souls spliced the main brace and enjoyed a delightful day both on-board and ashore for a tasty luncheon at Shelly Beach.

 The harbour sea was calm and our journey around the Kaipara was as smooth as silk.
-The commentary in laconic style by Captain Terry was as informative and easily paced as any on a world-class attraction.
-After a morning of learning the history of the harbour - fishing, timber, ship-building, sand dredging etc - we were deposited at the jetty for a short walk to the Shelly Beach Cafe for lunch a la carte (I can thoroughly recommend the FnC), while the boat stood-off the wharf to allow locals who were fishing to resume their snapper seeking.
+The commentary, in laconic style by Captain Terry, was as informative and easily paced as any on a world-class attraction.
+After a morning of learning the history of the harbour - fishing, timber, ship-building, sand dredging etc - we were deposited at the jetty and enjoyed a short walk to the Shelly Beach Cafe for lunch a la carte (I can thoroughly recommend the FnC).
+The boat stood-off the wharf to allow locals who were fishing to resume their snapper seeking.

-Upon arriving back at the bus we were greeted with the news that NZ had moved to COVID-19 Alert Level 2 and that focussed our minds on just what a wonderful day out we had been able to enjoy in Godzone.
+Arriving back at the bus we were greeted with news that NZ had moved to COVID-19 Alert Level 2 which focussed our minds on what a wonderful day out we had been able to enjoy in Godzone.
 With a move towards Lockdown imminent nobody quite knew when we'd next be able to enjoy such a day again, a reminder to make the most of every opportunity as it presents itself.

-We're currently working on the details of future excursions so keep an eye out for our Events & Announcements Newsletters for our next excursion announcement which are free for MOTAT Society members.
+We're currently working on the details of future excursions so keep an eye out for our Events & Announcements Newsletters for our announcement of our next excursion which are free for MOTAT Society members.